awingray/Aareon/README.md

 - clear_invoices() to remove all invoices from the database so that run_invoice_engine can be used again without having to generate new benchmarking data
 - run_invoice_engine() to measure the speed of the invoicing process

-Run these functions in the web container from the manage.py shell: 'docker-compose exec python manage.py shell' In the shell, run the following commands: import InvoiceEngineApp.tests as tests tests.function_name() exit() when you're done
+Run these functions in the web container from the manage.py shell:

+'docker-compose exec python manage.py shell'

+In the shell, run the following commands:
+- import InvoiceEngineApp.tests as tests
+- tests.function_name(arg)
+- exit() when you're done

 Do note that if you make changes to tests.py, you have to restart the manage.py shell.